 Below are some current research opportunities that Sinai Health’s people (employees, physicians, scientists, learners and volunteers) may be interested in participating in.
 These studies have been the Research Ethics Board approved.

-Risk factors for COVID-19 in health care workers (Mount Sinai Campus only)
+Risk factors for COVID-19 in hospital workers

 Investigators: Dr. Allison McGeer & Dr. Brenda Coleman

-- 18-75 years of age
+- Who are 18-75 years of age

-- Who work 20 hours or more per week or – physicians/nurse practitioners who care for patients for 8 hours or more per week
+- Who work 20 hours or more per week – or – physicians/nurse practitioners who care for patients for 8 hours or more per week

 What is required?